 NOTE: Consider the humidity levels of the growing environment.
 In dry climates, the soil may need to hold more water.
 In humid areas, consider a more coarse soil to allow the soil to dry out faster.

-As mention above, African violet soil or soil for succulent plants should work well for planting and growing Wax plants.
+As mentioned above, a succulent mix of African violet soil should work well for planting and growing Wax plants.

-Adding a bit of additional perlite and pumice will provide some extra air space for the roots.
+Adding a bit of additional perlite, pumice, or horticultural charcoal will provide some extra air space for the roots.

 - The perlite helps drain the water faster

-- The pumice helps the soil retain some moisture for the roots
+- The pumice helps the hoya carnosa soil retain some moisture for the roots

 Bagged soils with the extra perlite and/or pumice give your Hoya: